 QGRAF is a widely used program for Feynman diagram generation available at http://cfif.ist.utl.pt/~paulo/qgraf.html.

 To generate diagrams with QGRAF:

-- Create a QGRAF model file with a list of fields and vertices.
-See qgraf-modfile for the QCD model we'll use. - Create a QGRAF style file (output template) defining the output format.
+- Create a QGRAF model file with a list of fields (bosons, fermions) and interaction vertices.
+See qgraf-modfile for the QCD model we'll use. - 2.
+Create a QGRAF style file (output template) defining the format of the output.
 See qgraf-stylefile for the Mathematica output style we will use. - Create qgraf.dat, defining the incoming particles, outgoing particles, loop count, names of the momenta, the model file, and the style file.
-See qgraf.dat.example. - Run qgraf from the directory where qgraf.dat is.
-Note: qgraf.dat name is hardcoded (can only be changed since QGRAF 3.6.6 with some restrictions).
+See example.qgraf.dat. - 4.
+Run qgraf from the directory where qgraf.dat is.

+Note: the name qgraf.dat can be changed since QGRAF 3.6.6, but with restrictions.
 We'll work around this.